-The lessee does not have an option to purchase the property at the expiry of the lease period.
+The lessee does not have the option to purchase the property at the expiry of the lease period.

 The unguaranteed residual values do not represent a significant risk for the Group, as they relate to property which is located in a location with a constant increase in value.

-Yearly rent income (excluding income from services relating to the rent income) from third parties amounts to CZK 18 mio.
-(2020: CZK 10,43 mio.).
+Yearly rent income (excluding income from services relating to the rent income) from third parties amounts to CZK 12,5 mio.
+(2022: CZK 10 mio.).